 What are the 6 thinking hats

-The six thinking hats is an excellent framework by Edward de Bono for having discussions that are more structured and balanced.
+The six thinking hats is an excellent framework by Edward de Bono for product managers having discussions that are more structured and balanced.

 The idea is that all thoughts and statements can be put in one of six categories.
 As a pedagogical device, the categories are represented by six hats.